waseemuxui/emojikitchen/README.md

 **Emoji Kitchen Mart** is a fork project of [Emoji Mart](https://github.com/missive/emoji-mar).
 In addition to Emoji Mart's features, it can output the *cooked* emoji by Emoji Kitchen as a custom emoji. ([Demo](https://penpenpng.github.io/emoji-kitchen-mart/))

+Usage is not different from the original Emoji Mart, but you need to run `npm install emoji-kitchen-mart` to install instead of `npm install emoji-mart`.

 ---

 <div align="center">